Triply-Dev/YASGUI.YASQE-deprecated/README.md

 YASQE: Yet Another SPARQL Query Editor
 ===

 YASQE is part of the the YASGUI tool.
-For more information about YASQE, its features, and how to include it in your web site, visit http://yasgui.github.io/YASQE.
+For more information about YASQE, its features, and how to include it in your web site, visit http://yasqe.yasgui.org
-Download the packaged YASQE files from the `dist` directory

 Developing YASQE
 ==